 The approach and costing conventions used by the Secretaries when undertaking costings are outlined in Part 2 of these Guidelines.
-The procedures for submitting costings to the Secretaries and for the public release of costings are outlined in Part 3.
+The procedures for submitting costings to the Secretaries and for the public release of costings are outlined in Part 3 of the Guidelines.